lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 8. The SPO stores CRED as a valid and trusted authentication credential associated with the other peer, together with corresponding authentication credential identifiers (see {{sec-trust-models}}).
 Then, the SPO moves to step 9.

-9. The SPO checks if CRED is fine to use in the context of the ongoing EDHOC session, also depending on the specific identity of the other peer (see {{Sections 3.5 and D.2 of I-D.ietf-lake-edhoc}}).
+9. The SPO checks if CRED is fine to use in the context of the ongoing EDHOC session, also depending on the specific identity of the other peer (see {{Sections 3.5 and D.2 of RFC9528}}).

    If this is the case, the SPO moves to step 10.
 Otherwise, the SPO moves to step 11.